sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## DeleteProvisioningPolicy
+## Delete Provisioning Policy by UsageType

 > DeleteProvisioningPolicy(ctx, sourceId, usageType).Execute()

-Delete Provisioning Policy by UsageType
+Deletes the provisioning policy with the specified usage on an application.
+A token with API, or ORG_ADMIN authority is required to call this API.

 ### Example